-A Chase Routing number is needed when you are transferring money or making check transactions.
-If you are looking for your specific Chase routing number by state, you just came to the right page.
+A Chase Routing number is needed while transferring money or making check transactions.
+If you are looking for your specific Chase routing number by state, You just came to the right page.
 However, Chase bank account holders need this during one of their transactions.
 Also, some websites have a hard time providing a single Chase routing number.
 You can also find routing numbers of other banks in our Routing Numbers List.

 We are not going to do that to you.
-In fact, all you need is to scroll a little, and you will find the routing number that you need.
+All you need is to scroll a little and find the routing number you need.
 We also prepared some informational values that might be useful for you.
 Here is the complete list of Chase routing numbers by state.

 How To Find Chase Routing Numbers